hendrixfan/commit-semantics/README.md

 * **feat**: Commits related to a new feature developed
 * **fix**: Commits related a bug fix
-* **style**: Commits related to styling in .css, .scss, .etc files.
+* **stylefix**: Commits related to styling in .css, .scss, .etc files.
-* **cleanup**: Commits related to changes that do not affect the logic of the code (white-space, formatting, missing semi-colons, dead code removal, etc.)
+* **cleanup**: Commits related to changes that do not affect the logic of the code (white-space, formatting, missing semi-colons, dead code removal, rubocop etc.)
-* **refactor**: Commits related to changes that neither fixes a bug nor adds a feature but is used for restructuring the code
+* **refact**: Commits related to changes that neither fixes a bug nor adds a feature but is used for restructuring the code
-* **perf**: Commits related to changes that improves performance
-* **test**: Commits related to adding missing tests or fixing them
+* **testfix:**: Commits related to adding missing tests or fixing them
-* **chore**: Commits related to changes in build process, auxiliary tools and libraries such as documentation generation
-* **tracking**: Commits related to any kind of tracking which includes bug tracking, user tracking, analytics, etc.
-* **docs**: Commits related to documentation changes, such as Readme.md file
+* **typo**: Commits related a text typo

 ### Selecting `scope`
 ____